mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ### Enable standard managed mode

-in the Advance tab, you can also **switch back** from raw manifest mode to the standard Console-managed configuration.
+in the Advanced tab, you can also **switch back** from raw manifest mode to the standard Console-managed configuration.

 ![service-to-standard](img/services/service-to-standard.png)